Dave Arneson

 David Lance Arneson (/ˈɑrnɪsən/; October 1, 1947 – April 7, 2009) was an American game designer best known for co-developing the first published role-playing game (RPG), Dungeons & Dragons, with Gary Gygax, in the early 1970s.
-Arneson's early work was fundamental to the development of the genre, developing the concept of the RPG using devices now considered to be archetypical, such as adventuring in dungeons and using a neutral judge who doubles as the voice and consciousness of all characters aside from the player characters to develop the storyline.
+Arneson's fundamental early role-playing game (RPG) genre work pioneered now-archetypical devices, such as: cooperative play to develop a storyline instead of individual competitive play to "win"; and adventuring in dungeon, town, and wilderness settings as presented by a neutral judge who doubles as the voice and consciousness of all characters aside from the player characters.

 Arneson discovered wargaming as a teenager in the 1960s, and he began combining these games with the concept of role-playing.
 He was a University of Minnesota student when he met Gygax at the Gen Con gaming convention in the late 1960s.
-In 1970, Arneson created the game and fictional world that became Blackmoor, writing his own rules and basing the setting on medieval fantasy elements.
-Arneson showed the game to Gygax the following year, and the pair co-developed a set of rules that became Dungeons & Dragons (D&D).
-Gygax subsequently founded TSR, Inc. to publish the game in 1974.
-Arneson worked briefly for the company.
+In 1971, Arneson created the game and fictional world that became Blackmoor, writing his own rules and basing the setting on medieval fantasy elements.
+Arneson took the game to Gygax as the representative for game publisher Guidon Games, and the pair co-developed a set of rules that became Dungeons & Dragons (D&D).
+Gygax and Donald Kaye subsequently founded Tactical Studies Rules in 1973, which published Dungeons & Dragons the next year.

-Arneson left TSR in 1976, and he filed suit in 1979 to retain credits and royalties on the game.
+Arneson moved to Lake Geneva, Wisconsin to work for TSR Hobbies in 1976, but left before the end of the year.
+In 1979 Arneson filed suit to retain credits and royalties on the game.
 He continued to work as an independent game designer, including work submitted to TSR in the 1980s, and continued to play games for his entire life.
 Arneson also did some work in computer programming, and he taught computer game design and game rules design at Full Sail University from the 1990s until shortly before his death in 2009.